alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/tutorials/quick-start/command-line/quick-start-command-line.md

 1. Press `F5` to build and run the application and see its window title had changed accordingly.

 > [!NOTE]
-> For information and tutorials on general C# development with Visual Studio Code, see the
+> For information and tutorials on general C# development and debugging with Visual Studio Code, see the
 > [corresponding MSDN article](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code).

 ### Add Button to the Window